 About the wine:

-It offers a rich array of ripe black berries on the palate, with tannins that lend it a firm structure.
+It offers a wide range of ripe black berries on the palate, with tannins that give it body.
 It still needs some time to age in the bottle.
 Try it starting in 2024.

 3/5